1. Sustainability TOP

 In addition, within existing processes, besides the workplace inspections mandated by regulations, Plant Executives and representatives from each workplace regularly conduct safety patrols to perform risk assessments for any issues such as 'unsafe conditions or behaviors.'
 By promptly addressing identified issues, we are promoting the creation of a safe workplace.

-Expand Experience-based Safety Training
+Expand Experience-Based Safety Training

 Hazard experience education using VR